Al Yasmin International School: Inter-school events timeline

 In June 2002, Al-Wurood International School conducted an investiture ceremony after becoming the second school in Jeddah to be affiliated with the Central Board of Secondary Education, Al-Yasmin's principal MC Sebastian attended as the event's chief guest.
 In November 2010, twelve students and four teachers from Al-Yasmin International School, Al-Wurood International School and Al-Khozama International School jointly took part in a model UN conference program.
 Students of Al-Yasmin, New Al-Wurood and Al-Khozama participated in the summer outward-bound program held in the Indian state of Uttarakhand in July 2012.
 In January 2013, Al-Yasmin participated in the second Peevees United Nations Simulation Conference 2013 hosted by Al-Khozama International School in the Rezayat Community Hall of Khobar where 48 students from Al-Yasmin, Al-Khozama and Al-Wurood schools together took part in the event.
-In October 2013, Al-Yasmin International School hosted an Inter-School debate competition for both secondary and senior secondary levels within in its premises, Dr Mohammed Ahmed Badshah, assistant professor at King Saud University attended as the event's chief guest.
+In October 2013, Al-Yasmin International School hosted an Inter-School debate competition for both secondary and senior secondary levels in its premises, Dr Mohammed Ahmed Badshah, assistant professor at King Saud University attended as the event's chief guest.
 In November 2013, Al-Yasmin International School took part in the third Peevees United Nations Simulation Conference (UNSC) under the patronage of the Peevees Group of Schools at the Indian consulate hosted by Al-Wurood International School in Jeddah.
 In January 2014, Al-Yasmin was defeated by Jawahir Al-Riyadh International School in the under-14 category of the Inter-School Cricket tournament hosted by the Riyadh Cricket Association and sponsored by the Saudi Cricket Center.
 In February 2014, Al-Yasmin International School defeated Jawahar Al-Riyadh International School in the under-14 category and secured 3rd positions in the SCC-RCA Inter-school Cricket Tournament sponsored by the Saudi Cricket Centre (SCC).
 In October 2014, Al-Yasmin hosted the Peevees UN Simulation Conference which was chaired by Capt.
 William Roe, managing director of the Saudi Aviation Flight Academy.
 Al-Yasmin school came out as the winner of the 5th Peevees United Nations Simulation Conference 2015 held in November 2015 where 42 students from different schools participated.
 Al-Yasmin's students took part and secured second position in the 6th Model United Nations (MUN) hosted by Al-Khozama International School in Dammam.
 In May 2016, Al-Yasmin's students took part in the RIA Faber Castell Impressions 2016 organized by The Riyadh Indian Association (RIA) and bagged second and third prize in the event.
 In June 2016, Al-Yasmin was among the several schools whose students pledged to not use tobacco at the World No Tobacco Day organized by the Riyadh Initiative against Substance Abuse (RISA).
 In November 2017, Al-Yasmin International School's students excelled in the Model United Nations Conference the student delegates bagged first runner up trophy.
 In December 2017, Al-Yasmin took part besides 6 other schools in the BEST CUP Under 14 Football Championship hosted by Al-Khozama International School at the Euro Village Sports Complex Stadium in Khobar.
 In the same month, it also participated in the Indian School Fest 2017 hosted by KMCC Central Committee in Riyadh where it secured third position.
 In October 2018, International Indian Public School Riyadh defeated Al Yasmin International School at the 5th Keli Inter-School Football Tournament for Safa Makkah Cup at Nadi Al-Riyadh Stadium.
 Al-Yasmin International School took part in the 2nd Inter-School Fest Season organized by the KMCC Central Committee in May 2019.
 In November 2019, Al-Yasmin participated in the 8th Model United Nations Conference hosted by New Al-Wurood International School where it emerged as the first runner-up in the event.
 Sanna Dhahir, associate professor and dean of the college of humanities at Effat University congratulated the delegates.
 In December 2019, Al-Khozama International School hosted BEST Cup’19, the under-14 football tournament of India's CBSE-affiliated schools in Saudi Arabia in which Al-Yasmin International School alongside seven other schools participated.